fenago/machine-learning-essentials-module1/lab_guides/lab_10.md

-Create the following visualizations using what you have learned up to this point in this book.
-Use the data from this chapter\'s `data/` directory:
+Create the following visualizations using what you have learned up to this point in this course.
+Use the data from this lab\'s `data/` directory:

 1. Plot the rolling 20-day minimum of the Facebook closing price using